RagnarB83/ash-documentation/docs/Tutorial_fast_QM_MM_MD.rst

 ################################################################################
-7. Lysozyme: Truncated PC gradient approximation
+7. Lysozyme: The cost of electrostic embedding
 ################################################################################